This page contains some suggested steps for some of repairs / fixes for Shifter devices.

 - The encoder will have a self-adhesive bottom.
 Now that encoder is below carriage, peel off just a bit of the protective tape from the bottom (back) of the encoder.
-Peel at the edge that is further away from it’s connector (ie right-most position for X or closest to the device user for Y).
+Peel at the edge that is further away from encoder’s connector (ie peel at right-most position for X or closest to the device user for Y).
 Press this (far) side of the encoder onto the device base so it’s now stuck down.
 Make sure it is at the same position as the old encoder was.
-Use previously taken photos if necessary.
+Use previously taken photos or markings if necessary.
 Use engravings on the device (if available) to help you with positioning.

 - Now slowly peel more of encoder’s backing tape as you are sticking the encoder to the base.
 You may need to move (X or Y) carriage again to facilitate this process.
 If you find this difficult you can remove the carriage as outlined above but this is more complicated in the end and likely to be unnecessary.

 - If your encoder did not have a leading wire then you need to re-solder it back to the red-white-black cables.
 Apply only a gentle touch in place, applying too much heat or for too long will melt the encoder.
 Make sure to use heat shrink on cables first.